 Grammar Editor

-The Grammar Editor has two main functions: firstly it functions as a text editor where you can simply write about your language in plain English — create sections and headings for different topics in your language.
+Be aware that the Grammar Editor also functions as normal text editor where you can simply write about your language in plain English, and create sections and headings for different topics in your language:

 Affix tables